KEY SUMMARY

 Australian business insurance checklist

 Professional Indemnity Insurance: Essential for businesses that provide advice or services, protecting against legal action from clients.
+Some examples of industries it is of particular benefit to include: consultants, financial advisors, architects, lawyers, real estate agents, healthcare professionals, and designers.

 Product Liability Insurance: Protects against claims of injury or damage caused by products your business sells or supplies.